A small upgrade can make a huge difference

 Where is the water shut-off valve located?

-Shut-off valves aren’t located in the exact same spot in every house, but here’s where you should start looking for yours:
+Shut-off valves aren’t located in the same spot in every house, but here’s where you should start looking for yours:

-Lowest level of your house
+The lowest level of your house

-Front wall of your home
+The front wall of your home

 Near your water heater